emqx/emqx-operator/docs/en_US/deployment/on-azure-aks.md

 :::
 ::::

-## About LoadBalancer offloading TLS
+## About LoadBalancer Offloading TLS

 Since Azure LoadBalancer does not support TCP certificates, please refer to this [document](https://github.com/emqx/emqx-operator/discussions/312) to resolve TCP certificate offloading issues.